MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 ### *Data sufficiency*

-Per the terminology discussion above, only those records passing the data sufficiency test are included in a population study.
+Only those records passing the data sufficiency test are included in a population study.
 We start with the full set of unique student IDs.

 ``` r